MrRustenLine/FLXCodingTest/README.md

 You will not have to consider unexpected situations such as empty values, computers with multiple users or computers that are both desktops and laptops.

 **My comments:**
-- I used Visual Studio 2022 (free version).
+- I used Visual Studio 2022 Community Edition, .NET Framework 6.0.
 - 3 NUnit tests are included.
 - The app does not check all the possible situations that may go wrong.
 - Deployment instructions are out of scope but could be provided upon request.